≡ Menu

 Conclusion

-Despite the seemingly high lease obligation, Roku’s leverage with respect to assets and equity was low and had somewhat declined in the last several years.
+Despite the seemingly high lease obligation, Roku’s leverage with respect to assets, equity, and EBITDA was low and had somewhat declined in the last several years.

-Moreover, the company had cash and cash equivalents totaling $1.8 billion USD which should be sufficient to cover all payments due in the next 3 years.
+Moreover, the company had cash and cash equivalents totaling $2 billion which should be sufficient to cover all payments due in the next 3 years or until 2026.

 References and Credits